Fuli-Wang/LANDOne_Dingo/README.md

 Function 8: This function uses the camera to detect/localise a QR code and the robot will do the alignment (make sure the QR code is in the central view of the robot).
 Please shut down function 1 (no need to activate  perception function), as the function will automatical load and open the required perception algorithm.

 Function 9: This function uses the camera to detect/localise the moving object, the robot will stop or continue the movement based on the object's status.
-Please shut down function 1 (no need to activate  perception function), as the function will automatical load and open the required perception algorithm. (research phase, it is currently possible to recognize dynamic humans).
+Please shut down function 1 (no need to activate  perception function), as the function will automatical load and open the required perception algorithm. (under optimization, it is currently to recognize dynamic humans).